Scroll for publishers: Platform profile of Twitter's new subscription service

 Why are some other large US news brands not on board?

-For a media startup, landing partnership deals with the likes of Insider, USA Today and Buzzfeed is impressive.
+For a media start-up, landing partnership deals with the likes of Insider, USA Today and Buzzfeed is impressive.

 But it is notable that the very largest US news brands – the New York Times, Wall Street Journal, Washington Post, CNN and Fox News to name a few – do not currently work with Scroll.